Guidance

 National Care Standards

-The National Care Standards Regulation 34 requires us to ensure that support is provided to address the play, recreational and community needs of te tamaiti or rangatahi:
+The National Care Standards Regulation 34 requires us to ensure that support is provided to address the play, recreational and community needs of tamariki and rangatahi in care or custody of the Oranga Tamariki chief executive.

-The importance of play, recreation and community activities
+Importance of play, recreation and community activities

 Tamariki and rangatahi in care or custody have the same needs as all other tamariki and rangatahi in New Zealand to feel connected with their communities, have enduring relationships with their peers and be participating in activities that build their confidence.
-An ability to access and participate in such activities contributes to the holistic wellbeing of tamariki and rangatahi.
+An ability to access and participate in such activities contributes to the holistic oranga of tamariki and rangatahi.
 These are rights that we need to support and build into the All About Me plan for tamariki and rangatahi.

-The NZ Ministry of Health’s physical activity guidelines for tamariki and rangatahi (aged 5 to 17) and for under-5s recognise the importance of play in ensuring rangatahi are active and helping them develop socially, emotionally and cognitively.
+The NZ Ministry of Health’s physical activity guidelines for tamariki and rangatahi (aged 5 to 17) and for under-5s recognise the importance of play in ensuring tamariki and rangatahi are active and helping them develop socially, emotionally and cognitively.

 Physical activity | Health New Zealand Te Whatu Ora